Nanoelectronics Research Lab

 » News

-Semiconductor nanowires offer a natural, quasi-one dimensional test bed for electron physics in reduced dimensions and as a platform for electronic devices.
+Semiconductor nanowires offer a natural, quasi-one dimensional test-bed for electron physics in reduced dimensions and as a platform for electronic devices.
 Core-shell nanowires represent the quasi one-dimensional counterpart to the two-dimensional quantum well.
-We are exploring the growth of band engineered Ge-SiGe core-shell nanowires, in order to tailor their electronic properties, and modulation doping as a method to reduce disorder and enhance the electron mobility in this system.
+We are exploring the growth of band- and strain-engineered Ge-SiGe and Si-SiGe core-shell nanowires in order to tailor the structure’s electronic properties.
+We have also grown modulation doped Ge-SiGe nanowires as a method to enhance the carrier mobility of this system.